richcar58/sqlexpr-congocc/README.md

 >       export CLASSPATH=<path-to-ActiveMQ>/activemq-client-6.1.6.jar:<path-to-CongoCC>/congocc.jar
 >       java -jar congocc.jar -d ../java -jdk17 SqlExprParser.ccc

+## Testing

+The test programs included in this repository can be run using TestNG.
+The same tests are also available in the [sqlexpr-congocc-test](https://github.com/richcar58/sqlexpr-congocc-test) repository, which pulls the parser from [Maven Central](https://central.sonatype.com/artifact/net.magneticpotato/sqlexpr-congocc).

 ## Support

 Support is on a best effort basis by creating GitHub issues on this repository.
 The developer/maintainer can be contacted at *rcdev58 at pm.me*.